How To Determine The ROI Of A Retail Sales Training Program

 On a longterm basis, you should also expect to see a drop in your turnover rate.
 In addition you want learning to be in every executive meeting.
 Each time you need to be asking, How are the learners progressing?
 What are some bumps that can be fixed?

-For example, Jane bought the training program understanding that her crew would be taking it online off the sales floor in the back for ten minutes a week, but her store manager never got that directive, so he was using the materials on the floor between helping customers.
+For example, Jane bought the training program understanding that her sales people would be taking the online sales training off the sales floor in the back for ten minutes a week, but her store manager never got that directive, so he was using the materials on the floor between helping customers.

 That never works.

-While the employees are using the training and getting results, there have to be frequent updates to everyone including the CEO to show those fears were unfounded and in fact are making for a better customer experience and higher conversions of lookers to buyers.
+While the employees are using the training and getting results, there have to be frequent updates to everyone including the CEO to show those fears were unfounded and in fact the training investment is making for a better customer experience and higher conversions of lookers to buyers.

 To Determine Your Return On Investment Of Retail Sales Training: